Visual Arts: Graphic Arts, Illustration, New Media/Technology, Painting, Sculpture

 Creating fine art with the aid of the computer has allowed me to be more open and creative with my ideas and style.
 I don’t necessarily use the computer to complete each work, but when used even partially as a tool, my creativity seems to flow more naturally and easily.

-Visual Arts: Photography, Sculpture, Visual Arts Instructor
+Graphic Arts; Visual Arts: Graphic Arts, Illustration, Painting, Visual Arts Instructor

 Visual Arts: Mixed Media